 Photo Credit: Spencer Platt/Getty Images News

-My daughter just turned 7, so up until now I've always tried to treat September 11 like any other day.
+My daughter just turned 8, and for a long time I tried to treat September 11 like any other day.
 However, I don't know if that's really possible anymore.
 As parents, we should be the ones deciding when and how our kids learn about 9/11, but the fact is even young children may hear about it, no matter how much we try to protect them.

 When talking to kids about any tragic event, you want to find a way to inform them without freaking them out.
 We chatted with Dr. Lori Walsh, a New York State–based licensed clinical psychologist and mother of three who specializes in parenting and anxiety, who shared her tips for talking to your kids about 9/11 at every age.